theyashwanthsai/Rusty-ZenScript/Readme.md

 Rewriting zenscript in rust (to practice rust)

+### ToDo
-* Implement a lexer to scan and tokenize basic arithmetic operations.
+- [ ] Implement a lexer to scan and tokenize basic arithmetic operations.
-* Implement a parser and build an AST.
+- [ ] Implement a parser and build an AST.
-* Implement an interpreter.
+- [ ] Implement an interpreter.
+- [ ] Create a simple top level view (architecture) diagram